 “Shut up, you two.
 I can’t sleep,” David complains.
 My savior.

 Wednesday is the start of finals.
 We have English Literature and Calculus, morning and afternoon.
 Our English Lit professor surprises us with just two questions: 1.
 Choose your favorite novel and explain why you liked it.
 2. Choose your least favorite novel and explain why you disliked it.
 Jack groans when he reads the instructions, having meticulously prepared to dissect each and every novel as the professor taught it in class.
 The girls also are anxious, responding to their mentor Jack’s discomfort.
 David winks at me, pleased to give his own opinions for once.
 We smile conspiratorially.
 Rather than answer each question separately, I write an introduction that states I chose Moby Dick and The Scarlet Letter as both my favorite and least favorite novels.
 I explain that all the novels on our reading list are great literature, blah blah blah.
 The two I chose are highly enjoyable reads, but also quite frustrating at times.
 Moby Dick I praise as great adventure with high suspense.
 It appeals to my environmental consciousness.
 My complaint is the tedious passages that go into excessive detail about the business of whaling, a lost art.
 I like Hawthorne’s Scarlet Letter for its emotional suspense and romantic content.
-I described the psychology and social mores as the first modern novel, alive over 100 years after it was written.
+I describe the psychology and social mores to be the first modern novel, alive over 100 years after it was written.
 I dislike the strict moral code and social ostracism that degrades women’s right to be treated equally.
 I end my essay in an Oscar Wilde-like epigram, ‘liking something excessively inevitably leads to disliking it as well.’
 I finish the final well before the three-hour time limit.
 I turn in my blue book, to the professor’s quizzical look as to why I haven’t used the full amount of time.
 I return to my seat and observe my friends’ efforts.
 Minehan is writing furiously, not wanting to miss any thought that may impress our professor.
 All the girls are looking distressed, barely writing, and then crossing out half of what they do write.
 Only Jill seems confident, our Boston Bossie.
 Jack is studiously looking up quotations and making notes on the provided scratch paper.
 I wonder if he considers it cheating, if I contact him through Jace in his heart.
 My initial efforts to speak to him are rebuffed.
 I hope Jace can get through and translate.

 “He won’t cheat with you and can’t waste the time that’s needed to finish his essay,” Jace relates.